top of page

 A person who loses 8 pounds of fat while gaining 5 pounds of muscle has achieved a meaningful body recomposition result.
 Their scale shows a 3-pound loss.
 Their mirror shows significant change.
 Their metabolic health has improved substantially.
 By conventional before-and-after logic, this looks like underwhelming progress.

-A person who loses 12 pounds through aggressive restriction without resistance training has lost fat and muscle simultaneously.
+Conversely, a person who loses 12 pounds through aggressive restriction without resistance training has lost fat and muscle simultaneously.
 Their scale shows more movement.
 Their mirror shows less change.
 Their metabolism has been further compromised.
 By conventional before-and-after logic, this looks like success.

 This is the fundamental problem with how body recomposition results are typically measured and communicated.
 The metric that gets photographed — scale weight — is the least informative signal available.